seawolfiot/seawolf.io/README.md

-seawolf.io.service helps user of linux iot devices to get dynamic IP after power up without the needs of monitor, keyboard and mouse.
+seawolf.io is a service provided by Seawolf Technologies Inc. It is free and open source.
+It helps users of linux powered devices to get dynamic IP after power up without the needs of monitor, keyboard and mouse.
 I use it for all my raspberry pi boxes.

 Once seawolf.io.service is installed, when the device is powered up again, simply go to http://seawolf.io to get the private IP.